Caused by a Vaccine

-In addition to Guillain-Barre Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy, Parsonage-Turner Syndrome ("PTS") is an extremely common neurological injury that can result from vaccine administrations.
-The symptoms of Parsonage-Turner Syndrome may begin immediately after vaccination or take a few days to arise.
+In addition to Guillain-Barre Syndrome, Chronic Inflammatory Demyelinating Polyneuropathy and Transverse Myelitis, Parsonage-Turner Syndrome ("PTS") is an extremely common neurological injury that can result from vaccine administrations such as the influenza vaccine or MMR vaccine.
+Also known as Brachial Neuritis, the symptoms of Parsonage-Turner Syndrome such as muscle weakness, intense pain and loss of muscle strength may begin immediately after vaccination or take a few days to arise.

 Parsonage-Turner Syndrome (Brachial Neuritis) can be caused by:

-Parsonage-Turner Syndrome is usually treated with pain relievers and steroids.
-People who suffer from any shoulder injury are at risk for developing Adhesive Capsulitis, also known as Frozen Shoulder.
-Therefore, the patient is usually advised to continue moving the arm.
+After a clinical diagnosis, Parsonage-Turner Syndrome is often treated with pain relievers and steroids.
+Our vaccine injury lawyers have also seen clients who have suffered both an injury that caused nerve damage, like PTS, and a shoulder injury following a vaccine administration.
+People who suffer from any shoulder injury are at risk for developing SIRVA, which includes but is not limited to Frozen Shoulder, Bursitis, Tendonitis, Ulnar Neuropathy or a Rotator Cuff injury.
+The patient is usually advised to continue moving the arm.
 The doctor may also prescribe physical therapy.

 Parsonage-Turner Syndrome is a debilitating injury that can worsen over time if not treated correctly.
 If you or someone you know suffers from Brachial Neuritis caused by a vaccine, you may be entitled to compensation.
+Our experienced vaccine injury lawyers have successfully represented multiple acute phase Brachial Neuritis cases against the Department of Health and Human Services in the Vaccine Injury Compensation Program.
 For more information, please contact our vaccine injury lawyers for a free consultation.
 We welcome the opportunity to speak with you.